mohan-chinnappan-n/continuation-server/README.md

 #### What I do if the call-out takes more than 5 sec in average?

 If the average call-out turnaround is more than 5 sec, go async.
-In async route, Salesforce uses queuing to protect our resources.
+In async route, Salesforce uses queuing to protect the resources.

 #### If I have users waiting on the Visualforce page when we make call-out, what you have for this?